Dr Jesse Gardiner

 I joined St Andrews in 2017 having previously taught at the University of Oxford, Durham University and the University of Exeter.
 I completed my PhD at the University of Nottingham in 2014.

-In the Department of Russian at St Andrews, I teach Russian literature and culture from the nineteenth to the twenty-first century, including honours modules on Russian theatre and performance (RU3043), utopia and dystopia in Russian culture (RU4554) and Mikhail Bulgakov (RU3030).
+In the Department of Russian at St Andrews, I teach Russian literature and culture from the nineteenth to the twenty-first century, including honours modules on Theatre and Performance in Russophone Cultures (RU3043), Utopia/Dystopia in Russian Literature and Culture (RU4554) and The Russian Play (RU3047), in which students stage and perform a play in Russian.
 I teach Russian grammar and translation at all levels and convene the second-year Russian language stream for post-beginners.
-I also enjoy teaching Russian components on Comparative Literature and postgraduate modules.
+I also enjoy teaching on the School's Comparative Literature programme and for the MLitt in Global Languages, Literatures and Cultures.

-I am the co-ordinator of the Literature and Culture stream for the BASEES annual conference and a fellow of the Higher Education Academy.
+I am on the committee of the British Association for Slavonic & East European Studies (BASEES) and co-ordinate the Literature and Culture stream for the BASEES annual conference.
+I am a fellow of the Higher Education Academy.

 PhD supervision